belli29/furnitart/README.md

 ## Testing

+To test the project the following accounts should be used

+- customer
+USERNAME : ctest
+PASSWORD : ctest1234

+- seller (superuser)
+USERNAME : stest
+PASSWORD : stest12345

+To test the Stripe payment use the follwong test cc:

+NUMBER: 4242 4242 4242 4242
+EXP: 02 /22
+CVC: 424

-Most of the webiste has been automated - tested with TestCase
+Most of the webiste has been automated-tested with Django TestCase

 The section tested have been Profile, Products, Chekout and Bag.